Shyganak: Geography

 Shyganak is an endorheic lake lying at the southern end of the Ishim Plain.
-Smaller salt lakes and salt marshes surround it.
-The lake has an irregular shape, its shores are flat, swampy in the southern part.
+The lake is located about 15 km southeast of lake Zhalauly and 49 km to the west of Karakaska.
+Other smaller salt lakes and salt marshes surround it.
+Shyganak has an irregular shape, its shores are flat, swampy in the southern part.
 Shyganak freezes in early November and thaws in late April.

 The Shiderti river flows into the lake from the southeast.
 In its last section the river is named Karasu.
-In years of exceptional snowfall, the waters of the Shiderti (Karasu) may fill the whole lake basin, flow out of lake Shyganak and reach the larger lake Zhalauli to the north, but only very rarely.
+In years of exceptional snowfall, the waters of the Shiderti (Karasu) may fill the whole lake basin, flow out of Shyganak and reach larger lake Zhalauli to the north, but only very rarely.
+Lake Sholaksor lies 22 km to the southwest.